Glossary

 Volatility

-Volatility is the intensity of price fluctuations of shares and foreign currencies or price changes of bulk commodities.
+Intensity of price fluctuations of shares and foreign exchange or price changes of bulk goods

 W